SFDR Sustainability-Related Disclosures

 The Asset Manager, TLC REIT Management Inc., has established its Sustainability Policy in 2019 and shares the Tokyu Fudosan Holdings Group’s Sustainability Vision.
 The Asset Manager’s President & CEO is the Chief Sustainability Officer as well as the Chairman of the Sustainability Promotion Council that meets regularly.
 A Sustainability Department was also established in 2021 to expand the functionality of the Sustainability Promotion System, which prescribes the organizations structure under which relevant committees, departments, and the Board of Directors interact to promote sustainability initiatives and programs.
 The review and assessment of material ESG risks and opportunities are built into our investment decision process.

-Investment research and investment decision-making.
+● Investment research and investment decision-making.
 We conduct preliminary investment research to understand how our activities impact material ESG factors and how these can affect our reputation, capital value and stakeholders.
 Our investment research analyzes various ESG factors such as how we can reduce our environmental load, coexist with local communities where the property is located, contribute to solving social issues, and achieve sustainable growth for all stakeholders.
 We consider these ESG factors throughout an asset’s lifecycle by tracking and monitoring the sustainability performance of our assets and collaborating with our workforce, partners and communities.
 The Asset Manager’s Investment Committee considers due diligence findings on ESG factors along with other economic and operational considerations when making a final decision to invest in a property.

-Green bonds.
+● Green bonds.
 From time to time, we issue investment corporation bonds earmarked for use in certain projects serving as countermeasures against global warming or providing environmental benefits under our green bond framework (collectively, the “green bonds”), which is generally aligned with the Green Bond Principles, a voluntary guideline of International Capital Market Association.
 Our green bond framework requires the proceeds from our green bonds to be allocated to funds for (i) acquisition of the “Eligible Green Projects” (as defined below) or (ii) refurbishments fulfilling certain “Eligibility Criteria” (as defined below), or (iii) refinancing the existing loans/investment corporation bonds which have been allocated to acquire Eligible Green Projects or refurbishments meeting Eligibility Criteria.
 Under our green bond framework, the Eligible Green Projects are defined as buildings that have achieved, or are expected to achieve, the top two levels of one or more of the third-party green building certifications/re-certifications under Building Energy-efficiency Labeling System (“BELS”), Comprehensive Assessment System for Built Environment Efficiency (“CASBEE”) or Development Bank of Japan (“DBJ”) Green Building Certification, within 36 months prior to the payment date of such green bonds.
 Under our green bond framework, the Eligibility Criteria are defined as refurbishments that have been completed, or are expected to be completed, with a primary purpose of achieving (i) more than 10% reduction in CO2 emissions or energy consumption, (ii) more than 10% reduction in water consumption or (iii) new third-party green building certification or improvement in third-party green building certification required under the Eligible Green Projects, within 36 months prior to the payment date of such green bonds.
-As of May 31, 2023, 19 properties in our portfolio are Eligible Green Projects, and the aggregate principal amount of our green bonds outstanding is ¥19.4 billion.
+As of May 31, 2024, 21 properties in our portfolio are Eligible Green Projects, and the aggregate principal amount of our green bonds outstanding is ¥19.4 billion.

 Proportion of investments

-We use BELS, CASBEE, or DBJ Green Building Certification, and Tokyo Low Carbon Small and Medium-Sized Model Building for the environmental certification of the properties in our portfolio.
+We use BELS, CASBEE, DBJ Green Building Certification, and Tokyo Low Carbon Small and Medium-Sized Model Building for the environmental certification of the properties in our portfolio.
 We also track and monitor these property-level environmental certifications to assess the environmental performance of our portfolio.
 We consider a property as “green-certified” if it receives one or more stars in the CASBEE ranking system, receives one or more stars in the BELS ranking system, receives one or more stars in the DBJ Green Building Certification ranking system or receives A1 or a higher level in Tokyo Low-Carbon Small and Medium-Sized Model Building reporting system.
 We call our property that receives any such certifications as “Green-certified Asset”.
-As of May 31, 2023, approximately 71% of our properties were Green-certified Assets, and approximately 29% of our properties were not Green-certified Assets based on gross floor area.
+As of May 31, 2024, approximately 74% of our properties were Green-certified Assets, and approximately 26% of our properties were not Green-certified Assets based on gross floor area.
 Our target is to continue to maintain the percentage of Green-certified Assets at 70% or more by 2030.

 #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.